itzelts/neuralgrads/project_docs/neural_gradient_hypotheses.md

 > The conjunction of feedforward local dendritic voltage dynamics (EPSP) and feedback via the backpropagating action potential (bAP) carries sufficient information to allow a local decoder to approximate the Jacobian $J(t) = \partial V^S(t) / \partial g_{syn}$ from the local voltage trace $V(t)$ at the synapse.

+**Notes to consider**:
+- EPSP is part of V(t), and the context of other synapses may impact V(t) s.t.
+V(t) - E_syn --> 0
+- s(t), which is the conductance of the synapse, is also involved in this conjunction proposed in H1.
+Must include this in further considerations.

 **Biological motivation:** The EPSP establishes $s(t) \neq 0$; the bAP modulates $V(t)$ during that window.
 Their interaction is therefore the primary carrier of $J(t)$ information available locally.
 This interaction is gated: only when a synapse is active and a bAP arrives does the EPSP × bAP product contribute to $J(t)$.

 **Operationally:** A 1D CNN decoder trained on $V(t) \in \mathbb{R}^T$ to predict $J(t) \in \mathbb{R}^T$ achieves $R^2$ exceeding the 97.5th percentile of both null distributions (Null 1 and Null 2), with a 95% CI that excludes the median of each null distribution, evaluated on held-out stimulus patterns via cross-validation.